 The most current symposium flyer and program are now available for your interest (see download links below).
 Come check them out and see for yourself the caliber of our carefully selected paper sessions and keynote speaker presentation.

-The symposium proved to be a great success, thanks to the presenters and the keynote speaker's insightful sessions!
+The symposium proved to be a great success!
+We have received a large number of paper submissions and had presenters including professors, researchers, doctoral and master's students from about 10 countries!
+Thanks to the presenters and the keynote speaker's insightful sessions!
 They provided the audience with not only excellent food for thought but the point of departure for more stimulating, in-depth intellectual exchange to come.